zae-park/zae-engine/zae_engine/trainer/README_trainer.md

 - **scheduler**: Learning rate scheduler (`torch.optim.lr_scheduler._LRScheduler`).
 - **log_bar**: Whether to display a progress bar during training.
 - **gradient_clip**: Value for gradient clipping (default: 0.0).
+- **log_train & log_test**: Dictionaries to store logging information for training and validation, available during the epoch lifecycle.

+#### Key Features
+- **Device Management**: Allocates models and data to appropriate devices, supporting both single and multi-GPU training.
+- **Batch Processing**: Handles each batch during training or testing mode, including backpropagation in training mode.
+- **Logging Management**: Collects loss and other metrics for each epoch or batch and allows for saving or displaying logs.
+- **Gradient Clipping**: Prevents gradient explosion by optionally clipping gradients during training.
+- **Scheduler Integration**: Applies learning rate schedulers at the epoch or batch level to dynamically control the training process.
+- **State Saving and Loading**: Saves model weights and loads them for resuming training or performing inference.

 #### Main Methods
 - **train_step(batch)**: Defines the operations for each training step.